kavros/Affinity/Readme.md

 # Build and Run
 * Build project using ```make```
-* Run project on fronted of cirrus using:
+* Run project on fronted of cirrus using the following commands:
  ```
 export OMP_NUM_THREADS=4
 make run
  ```
-* Run on the backend of Cirrus and validate the results using:
+* Run on the backend of Cirrus and validate the results using the following commands:
  ```
  cd scripts
 ./run.sh